gaehlerm/SoftwareEngineering/README.md

 ### How TDD works

 You write one test for the feature you want to implement or the bug you want to fix.
-I repeat, one and only one test.
-In case you have acceptance and unit tests (I hope so), you may have one open test case for each of them.
-One test case which fails at the moment.
-If both, unit and acceptance tests, pass, you can take a day off.
+I repeat: one and only one test.
+In case you have functional and unit tests (I hope so), you may have one open test case for each of them.
+There should be test case which fails at the moment.
+If both, unit and functional tests pass, you can take a day off.

 Just kidding.
 If a test passes for unknown reason this is a serious issue that you have to investigate.
-Maybe a feature is already implemented, maybe your test is not testing what it should.
+Maybe a feature is already implemented, maybe your test is not testing what it should and has to be refined.

 Otherwise you start implementing.
 Figure out why the test fails.
-For new features it’s usually very obvious.
+For new features it’s usually obvious.
 What the test is testing is simply not yet implemented.
-Write just enough code until the test passes.
+Now it's your task to write just enough code such that the test passes.
 No less and no more.
 You don’t have to write great code in this step.
 Just make sure you find a good enough solution such that the test passes.

 Once the test passes you might have to refactor the code a little to get back into shape.
 You already wrote all the required test cases as a safety net.
 And then you are allowed to write the next test case until you are done with the feature and the acceptance test passes as well.